You belong here.

 Geisinger has long recognized the value of — and embraced — diversity.
+We want our patients, members and employees to bring their most authentic selves to their appointments and into the work place.
 Geisinger is committed to:

-- Ensuring that respect and inclusion are foundational to our policies, operations and services;
+- Ensuring respect and inclusion are foundational to our policies, operations and services

-- Promoting diversity across the Geisinger family and leadership; and
+- Promoting diversity in the workplace and in leadership

-- Cross-cultural training and continuous learning to help eliminate health disparities and enable the best care and care experience for every patient, every time.
+- Offering cross-cultural training to help eliminate health disparities and provide the best care for every patient, every time

-A diverse Geisinger family is an essential foundation for culturally competent care.
-The more inclusive our workforce, the better we can understand and reflect our communities, patients and members.
+A diverse Geisinger workforce is essential for culturally competent care.
+The more inclusive we are, the better we can understand and reflect our communities, patients and members.

 Bathroom/locker room policy